Collective Agency in

 Stefan Jonsson & Anna Ådahl

-Collective Agency in an Era of Authoritarian Automation is a fine art practice-based research project funded by Vetenskapsrådet (The Swedish Research Council) conducted by The Collective Agency which is constituted by professor and writer Stefan Jonsson and postdoc researcher and visual artist Anna Ådahl.
+Collective Agency in an Era of Authoritarian Automation is a practice-based project in artistic research conducted by professor and writer Stefan Jonsson and postdoc researcher and visual artist Anna Ådahl.

 Will democracy survive the 21st century?
-Through artistic practice and theoretical dialogue, this project explores how authoritarian automated regimes shape today’s politics and collective protests while apparently foreclosing the political agency of collectives as well as individuals.
+Through artistic practices, experimental writing, and theoretical dialogue, we explore how authoritarian automated regimes shape today’s social terrain.

-The project investigates, through multiple mediums and art practices, the ways in which human bodies become data through multiple harvesting and image-based scanning processes.
-To investigate collective behavior and agency is shaped by computational technologies which align crowd behavior with political programs and market strategies that defy democratic values.
+Our bodies become data through multiple harvesting and image-based scanning processes.
+Our common life is constrained by computational technologies aligned with political agendas and market strategies that defy democratic values.

 info@collectiveagency.se